Kasumaca/VeneNako/README.md

 1. Import `venenakodb.sql` into MySQL.
 2. Copy `config.example.php` → `config.php` and input database info.
 3. Serve project with PHP (XAMPP, MAMP...).

+## About Database

+Database DOES NOT Include Any User Data, Session, Token